ExploreASL/ExploreASL/Functions/README.md

 ```

 #### Description
 This script projects labels over an image, but works only in 2D.
-Make sure to make a 2D image from a 3D or 4D image using xASL_im_TransformData2View.m can be used in combination with xASL_imwrite.m
+Make sure to make a 2D image from a 3D or 4D image using xASL_vis_TransformData2View.m can be used in combination with xASL_vis_Imwrite.m

 ----
 ### xASL_im_PVCbspline.m